The Revengers' Comedies: Plot

 The plot focuses on two disparate characters.
 Henry Bell is a 42-year-old executive, divorced and recently fired from his job, and Karen Knightly is 25 years old, wealthy, very eccentric, and recently abandoned by her lover Anthony Staxton-Billing, who opted to return to his wife Imogen.
 Both are intent on committing suicide by leaping from the Albert Bridge in London.
 When neither succeeds, they strike a bargain whereby each agrees to exact revenge on behalf of the other.

 Karen finds employment at Lembridge Tennit, the conglomerate for which Henry worked, and in short order two of her bosses meet violent deaths and a third has a nervous breakdown.
 Henry, meanwhile, is finding it difficult to keep his end of the bargain, since he has fallen in love with Imogen.
 Instead of planning her demise, he begins an affair with the beguiling woman.
 After accidentally killing her husband, Henry finds himself torn between marrying her and fulfilling his promise to Karen by disposing of her.
-In the end, love prevails, and a thwarted Karen hurls herself into the Thames River.
+In the end, love prevails, and a thwarted Karen hurls herself into the Thames.